-Our years of wildlife experience enables us to speak authoritatively on all areas of wildlife care and rehabilitation.
-As well as being informative and educational, our speakers draw on their own personal experiences to make the presentations anecdotal and fun, with a fabulous PowerPoint presentation to make the talks visually stimulating.
+Our years of wildlife experience enable us to speak authoritatively and passionately on all areas of wildlife care and rehabilitation.
+As well as being informative and educational, our speakers draw on their own personal experiences to make the presentations anecdotal, fun and engaging.

 Would you like us to come to your school or group?
-Send us an email: firstname.lastname@example.org or contact us on 01372 377332
+Contact us using the form at the bottom of this page.

-Founder of Wildlife Aid, Simon Cowell MBE is available to be booked for corporate events and after-dinner speeches.
+Founder of the Wildlife Aid Foundation, Simon Cowell MBE, is available to be booked for corporate events and after-dinner speeches.
 And here’s why…

 Simon Cowell is a man on a mission.
 The irrepressible wildlife saviour has been making waves in conservation and environmentalism since 1980.
 As founder and CEO of WAF, he is a world-renown expert on wild animal rescue and one of the UK’s most authoritative voices on our indigenous wild animals.

 A larger-than-life character and natural raconteur, Simon is on call 24/7 and now oversees one of Europe’s busiest wildlife rescue and rehabilitation centres, which deals with over 20,000 wildlife emergencies a year.